$\texttt{GR-Athena++}$ Simulations of Spinning Binary Black Hole Mergers

 \section{Conclusion and Discussions}

 We performed four configurations of non-precessing, spinning, quasi-circular \ac{bbh} mergers using \gra{} at multiple high resolutions.
 The initial data for these runs was generated using the \texttt{TwoPunctures} code.
 As summarized in Table~\ref{tab:config}, the configurations included two aligned-spin and two contra-aligned-spin \ac{bbh} systems, and constitute the second set of simulations released as part of the \gra{} waveform catalog \cite{bbh005,bbh006,bbh007,bbh008}. \ac{gw} strains were extracted at future null infinity ($\mathcal{I}^{+}$) using both \ac{cce}, via the \texttt{PITTNull} code, and \ac{fre}.
 To assess the quality of the waveforms, we performed a convergence analysis by comparing the dominant $(2,2)$ strain modes across different grid resolutions, using the highest-resolution \ac{fre} waveform for each configuration as a reference.
 Near the merger, the absolute phase and relative amplitude differences reach their maximum values, while their smallest deviations are $\mathcal{O}(10^{-2})$ and $\mathcal{O}(10^{-3})$, respectively.
-Although we do not observe clean convergence at a fixed polynomial order, we observe a general decrease in the phase and relative amplitude differences with resolution.
+We do not observe clean convergence at fixed polynomial order; while the phase and relative amplitude differences generally decrease with increasing resolution, this trend is not consistent across all cases.
 We also computed the self-mismatch for each run between the highest-resolution available and its lower-resolution counterparts using the (2,2) mode.
 The general behavior of the mismatch values closely follows the trends observed in the phase convergence analysis and lies in the range between $\mathcal{O}(10^{-5})$ to $\mathcal{O}(10^{-7})$.
 Conducted at some of the highest resolutions achieved with a \ac{fd} code, these spinning, quasi-circular simulations yield waveforms that can be used to calibrate and validate semi-analytical \ac{gw} models and benchmark against existing \ac{nr} catalogs.

 Future addition to the \gra{} catalog will be produced using the GPU version of our code, based on \texttt{AthenaK} \cite{Zhu:2024utz}.
 In particular, we plan to expand the \gra{} catalog to include eccentric, precessing, and higher mass ratio \ac{bbh} runs.